tohyuting/tp/docs/DeveloperGuide.md

     User case ends.

 * 1a.
-Users uses an invalid command format.
+User uses an invalid command format.

   * 1a1.
 CLI-nic informs user of the invalid command format.
   * 1a2.
 User enters a new edit command.

-    Steps 1a1-1a2 are repeated until the index entered are correct.
+    Steps 1a1-1a2 are repeated until the index entered is valid.

     Use case ends.